I’m as indoorsy as they come.

-Despite my rather newfound love of hiking, I’m not fortunate enough to live in an area with beautiful mountains and endless trails—I call Dallas home.
-When I moved here, I did some digging, trying to find the perfect place to go on a hike.
-And even though most of the trails here pale in comparison to my hikes in Hawaii or New Mexico, I’ve found the benefits I reaped are more or less the same: I’m able to relax, take a break from the worries plaguing my mind and just enjoy my time outdoors.
-Sure, Hawaii is beautiful, but there is also beauty in the winding Texas trails speckled with bluebonnets.
+Despite my rather newfound love of hiking, I was, at the time, not fortunate enough to live in an area with beautiful mountains and endless trails—I called Dallas home.
+When I moved there, I did some digging, trying to find the perfect place to go on a hike.
+And even though most of the trails in Dallas paled in comparison to my hikes in Hawaii or New Mexico, I found the benefits I reaped were more or less the same: I was able to relax, take a break from the worries plaguing my mind and just enjoy my time outdoors.
+Sure, Hawaii is beautiful, but there is also beauty to be found in the winding Texas trails speckled with bluebonnets.

-I’m happy to report that I’ve landed my dream job at SUCCESS, but I still have major stressors in my life.
-And I’ve found that taking a few hours each weekend to go on a hike (or even just a stroll through the forest preserve) helps me relax.
+While I still have major stressors in my life, I’ve found that taking a few hours each weekend to go on a hike (or even just a stroll through the forest preserve) helps my anxiety.
 And it makes me feel like I can take on anything.